John Lo Schiavo: Biography

 A lifelong resident of San Francisco, Lo Schiavo earned bachelor's and master's degrees in philosophy from Gonzaga University, and a licentiate in sacred theology from Alma College.
 He came to USF in 1950 as a philosophy instructor.
 In 1958, he became vice principal of Brophy College Preparatory in Phoenix.
 He returned to USF in 1962 as dean of students, becoming vice president of student affairs in 1966.

 In 1968, he became president of Bellarmine College Preparatory in San Jose, at the same time becoming a member of USF's board of trustees.
-He became board chairman from 1970 to 1973, and rector of the USF Jesuit community in 1975.
-In 1977 he was elected to the first of three five-year terms as president.
+He became USF board chairman from 1970 to 1973, and rector of the USF Jesuit community in 1975.
+In 1977 he was elected to the first of his three five-year terms as president.

 During his tenure, he oversaw several major capital campaigns, including expansions to the law school and the building of a new campus recreation center.
 He was named chancellor in 1991, a post he held until his death in May 2015.